mayamcdougall/NotePaper/README.md

 	* **total**

-		If defined, tags will display the total number of occurrences in parentheses.
+		If enabled, tags will display the total number of occurrences in parentheses.

 	* **levels**